zane-xie/Dns-partition-detection/README.md

 		effect         - Description example
 		dig            - A dns tool that supports +subnet=

-Contents of the directory tree is below.
+Contents of the directory tree is below.<br>

 		./             - sources of Dns partition detection ./doc/         - manuals and specifications